 - Greg Duncan, Ph.D. - Professor of Education, University of California at Irvine;

 - Janet Froetscher – President, J.B. and M.K.
 Pritzker Family Foundation;

 - Janis Gonzales, M.D. - Bureau Chief and Medical Director for the Family Health Bureau, New Mexico Department of Health;

 - A.J.
 Griffin - former Oklahoma State Senator;

 - Iheoma Iruka, Ph.D. - Chief Research Innovation Officer and Director of the Center for Early Education Evaluation, HighScope Educational Research Foundation;

-- Brenda Jones Harden, Ph.D. - Professor of Human Development and Quantitative Methodology, University of Maryland College Park;
+- Brenda Jones Harden, Ph.D. - Alison Richman Professor of Children and Families, University of Maryland School of Social Work;

 - Ruth Kagi - former Washington State Representative;